 Stop the Surge

-You can’t literally prevent the surge that often happens during a storm, but you can safeguard your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
-Install a high-quality surge protector where any heavy appliances, a furnace for example, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s a jump in the line voltage.
-This will help protect the electrical components in your HVAC equipment that the power surge could damage.
+You can’t literally stop the surge that often occurs during a storm, but you can safeguard your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
+Get a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s a jump in the line voltage.
+This will help safeguard the electrical components in your heating and cooling equipment that the power surge could damage.
 Be sure never to touch any electrical components, and seek professional help if you are not accustomed to using surge protectors properly.

-Your loved ones and you need to find shelter first and foremost, but if there is time, shut down your heating and air conditioning system and cover the outdoor equipment with a tarp.
-Before you turn your system back on after the storm, make sure you remove the tarp and get rid of any debris.
+Your loved ones and you need to seek shelter first and foremost, but if time allows, shut down your heating and air conditioning system and cover the outdoor equipment with a tarp.
+Prior to turning your equipment back on after the storm, make sure you remove the tarp and get rid of any debris.

 This, Too, Shall Pass

-When the storm has passed, ensure the system is safe before turning on your HVAC system.
-First, make sure there are no signs of damage and get rid of any debris from around the equipment.
-Try to examine and verify there is no apparent harm to any of the refrigerant or electrical lines running from your AC.
-Call 912-208-2399 for a system inspection if appears there has been any damage or flooding to the air conditioning.
-Once you’ve had the system inspected by a professional to ensure safe operation, turn the heating and cooling system back on as soon as possible to help dry the home and prevent mold from getting into the equipment or ductwork.
+When the storm has passed, be sure the system is safe before turning your heating and cooling system back on.
+First, make sure there are no indications of damage and get rid of any debris from around the equipment.
+Try to check and verify there is no apparent harm to any of the refrigerant or electrical lines running from your AC.
+Call 912-208-2399 for a system inspection if it looks like there may have been any damage or flooding to the air conditioning.
+Once you’ve had the system checked by an expert to ensure safe operation, turn the heating and cooling system back on immediately to help dry the home and restrict mold from getting into the equipment or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Coastal Service Experts and find out about our membership options to help keep your HVAC system in working order all year long.
+If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Coastal Service Experts and find out about our membership options to help keep your heating and cooling system in working order through all the seasons.